 The system is predicted to produce over 3,750,000kWh over 25 years.
 Divide this into the capital agricultural solar panel cost, including finance over 6 years and the effective cost of buying this electricity up front today is around 5.5p per kWh, fixed, without being subject to electricity price rises.
-This compares to the current purchase rate from the supplier of over 10p per kwh.
-The even better news is the government FiT payment of around 10p per kWh is paid on top and in addition.
+This compares to a typical grid supplied electricity rate of over 14p per kWh.

 Key facts and predictions - amended to September 2018 rates